kvalge/movies-security-docker-spring/README.md

-# Movies Project
+# Movie Rental Project

-Goal is to create movie lending application which allows to manage authenticated and authorized users, categories, movies and lending data.
+Goal is to create movie rental application which allows to manage authenticated and authorized users, categories, movies and rental data.
+Back-end project to github.com/kvalge/movies-security-docker-angular.
 Used IDE: IntelliJ 2023.1 EAP.

 ### Docker
-Created Dockerfile and docker-compose.yml to containerize application and db.
+Created Dockerfile and docker-compose.yml to containerize application and Postgres db.

 ### Project structure
 domain directory to manage functionalities.